The rumors have been swirling for years—the age of the blog is over.

 What should I post?

 Really, you can post almost anything that you think would resonate with your current and target customers.
-This could range from case studies and testimonials from past customers to industry advice or staff profiles.
+This could range from case studies and testimonials from past customers to staff profiles.
 If you can dream it, you can blog about it.

 You can also be a source of industry news.
 When WordPress released the Gutenberg editor, we made sure to make a post about it to make sure our customers were in the know.

 One thing to keep in mind is variety.
-You’re audience will be diverse in age, interests, and knowledge, so you want to be able to keep everyone engaged.
+Your audience will be diverse in age, interests, and knowledge, so you want to be able to keep everyone engaged.

 Who should write my blog posts?